|

 When people hear the word "love" they often think of romantic love.
 But there are many kinds of love – love between parent and child, grandparent and grandchild, siblings, and even friends.
 Young and old sharing a book together is a great way to build a loving connection and explore all the different kinds of love.

-Books are also a special, unique way to say "I love you."
+Books are a special, unique way to say "I love you."
 Picture books often take a message and put it into a beautifully illustrated, powerful yet compact form.
 Share picture books with young children, teenagers, young adults, and older adults.
 Give picture books as gifts instead of cards.
 You can give them to anyone.
 They are an art form appropriate for all ages.
 Books are also more lasting than a store-bought greeting card; a card will probably end up in the garbage or stuffed in the back of a drawer, while a book is something you can read over and over again.

-Here are 10 books perfect for sharing and giving in any direction – adult to child, child to adult, and adult to adult – that celebrate love in all its forms:
+Here are 10 books perfect for sharing and giving in any direction – adult to child, child to adult, and adult to adult – to celebrate love in all its forms: |

 |